tel: +48 888 99 98 98

 0.33 ZŁ

-Call us tel: +48 888 99 98 98 or get in touch via contact form on our website.
-You can check the power as well as the appearance of neodymium magnet in our power calculator power calculator
+Call us tel: +48 888 99 98 98 or get in touch via form on the contact page.
+You can check the power and the shape of neodymium magnets in our power calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.